Dashes that separate parts of a sentence

 - an extravagant Bollywood–style wedding

-En dashes are also used as minus signs.
+The mathematical symbol for minus (not an en dash) is used as a minus sign.
 They are used with a space in minus operations:

 - 50 − 10 (50 minus 10)

-When indicating a negative number, the en dash is used without a space:
+When indicating a negative number, the minus symbol is used without a space:

 - −20 degrees (temperature)